 Empowering Quechuas works to meet the physical and spiritual needs of Peru’s Quechua people, as well as other indigenous people groups.
-Through tools such as education, counseling, sports programs and technical training, we strive to give a hand up out of poverty in order for Quechuas to make the most of the resources and talents they have been granted.
+Through tools such as education, counseling, sports programs, and technical training, we strive to give a hand up out of poverty in order for Quechuas to make the most of the resources and talents they have been granted.
 While this meets a physical need, our true and ultimate purpose is to give the Quechua people—and other indigenous groups—access to the Gospel.
-We believe that, while still important, a soul’s eternal destination is of more consequence than one’s living situation during our limited time on earth.
-We are focused on providing what is lacking, both spiritually as well as physically.
+We believe that a soul’s eternal destination is more important than one’s living situation during a limited time on earth.
+We are focused on providing what is lacking, both spiritually and physically.
 This is our calling.

 We believe that our two approaches (meeting physical and spiritual needs) work in conjunction with each other—creating an environment for people to be moved and touched by the gospel.
 We endeavor not to solely distribute materials and proclaim the Gospel to these people, but to follow through with friendship and counseling, to answer questions, and to take the time necessary to make sure they understand the gravity of Jesus’s sacrifice and the power of His resurrection (2 Corinthians 5:17).
 Our goal is to turn those new believers into disciples, then leaders who bravely reform their churches, introduce others to Christ, and are equipped to grow on their own—under the guidance of the Holy Spirit.
 These disciples will be on the frontlines of breaking unhealthy cycles in their communities, and transforming every aspect of everyday life through the discernment of the Holy Spirit (Romans 12:2), thereby pushing back spiritual darkness wherever God leads them.

-Empowering Quechuas will accomplish these goals through youth soccer clubs (Quechua Fútbol Club), English classes (Evangelistic English), and Job Skills Trainings, each of which are always paired with Gospel presentations and Bible teachings.
+Empowering Quechuas will accomplish these goals through youth soccer clubs (Quechua Fútbol Club), English classes (Evangelistic English), Technical Training, and Adventure Ministry, each of which is always paired with Gospel presentations and Bible teachings.
 We will constantly seek to adapt our methods of ministry to the ever-changing confines of culture, and to whatever people-group we are capable of reaching—all while adhering unapologetically to the unchanging Gospel.

 Frequently Asked Questions